 Have you been injured in an accident while working as a seaman near the Port of Baltimore?
-At William G. Kolodner Personal Injury Lawyers, our Baltimore maritime injury lawyers have a century of combined experience representing seamen in complicated maritime injury claims.
+At WGK Personal Injury Lawyers, our Baltimore maritime injury lawyers have a century of combined experience representing seamen in complicated maritime injury claims.

 How a Baltimore Maritime Accident Lawyer Can Help in a Jones Act Claim